chorus-ai/privacy_scan_tool/README.md

 This is a tools to allow you to check the priovacy issue before share your data with others.

-It is the part of ChoRUS project for NIH)
+It is the part of ChoRUS project for NIH

+Notes:

+The prediction of PHI data is based on statistics results.
+We recommend at least 1,000 records for each table to ensure accuracy.

 ## Prerequisite: